MilhouseVH/texturecache.py/README.md

 3) Since only the poster (.tbn) needs to be removed, executing `./texturecache.py d 227` will remove both the database row *and* the cached poster image.
 If we wanted to remove both images, we would simply execute `./texturecache.py d 226 227` and the two rows and their corresponding cached images would be removed.

-Now it's simply a matter of browsing the Dr. No movie in the XBMC GUI, and the image should be re-cached correctly.
+Now it's simply a matter of browsing the Dr. No movie in the Kodi GUI, and the image should be re-cached correctly.

 But wait, there's more... another method is to force images to be re-cached, automatically. `./texturecache.py C movies "Dr. No"` will achieve the same result as the above three steps, including re-caching the deleted items so that it is already there for you in the GUI.